-The governance framework for SWI is complex, driven by a wider context involving globalization of trade, internationalization of standards, and regional integration.
-Each governance approach to SWI will need to be adapted to suit the specific environment in which the parties will operate across borders.
+The governance framework for SWI is complex, driven by a wider context involving globalisation of trade, internationalisation of standards, and regional integration.
+Each governance approach to SWI will need to be adapted to suit the specific environment in which the parties will operate cross-border.
 That being said, there is merit in exploring the idea that certain forms of governance may be more useful at some stages over another.
 For instance, network governance models may be particularly applicable during the design of SWI, whereas project governance models might be more appropriate for the development.
 Further case studies may help shed light on these aspects.